pyccel/pyccel/tutorial/ndarrays.md

       |error [semantic]: ex.py [6]| Attempt to reallocate an array which is being used by another variable (a)
     ```

-    This limitation is set since we need to free the previous data when are trying to reallocate the ndarray, which in this case will cause the data where the view **b** point to became inaccessible.
+This limitation is set since we need to free the previous data when we reallocate the ndarray.
+In this case, this will cause the data pointed to by the view **b** to became inaccessible.

 ### Slicing and indexing ###